michaelcuneo/fastlab-enigma/README.md

 ## License

-This project is copyright under the MIT license, Copyright (c) 2019 Maximilian Stoiber.
+This project is copyright under a proprietary licence, Copyright (c) 2020 The University of Newcastle, Michael Cuneo, and Enigma.
 For more information see `LICENSE.md`.